 Despite being contraindicated, it is quite common for people taking Gabapentin to be interested in consuming alcohol.
-This interest has resulted in a small community that intentionally mixes the two drugs in order to enjoy the high and side effects that results.
-Like any prescription abuse, this is a dangerous course of action that can potentially result in hospitalization or maybe worse.
+This interest has resulted in a small community who intentionally mix the two drugs in order to enjoy the resulting high and side effects.
+Like any prescription abuse, this is a dangerous course of action that can potentially result in hospitalization or worse.

 - Loss of coordination